hacss/hacss.github.io/src/plugins-guide.md

 [`calc()`](https://developer.mozilla.org/en-US/docs/Web/CSS/calc) function.
 In
 order to work properly, operators within a `calc()` expression must be surrounded by whitespace.
 However, because HTML classes are delimited by whitespace, it is not possible to satisfy this requirement.
-The plugin finds `calc()` expressions and adds the necessary whitespace automatically.
+The plugin automatically adds the necessary whitespace within `calc()` expressions.

 ### Other Plugins